-Here we are with yet another doodling post, where I’ll share with you some of my best tips, and of course, leave you with 17 step-by-step tutorials.
+Here we are with yet another post on learning how to doodle, where I’ll share with you some of my best tips and, of course, leave you with 17 step-by-step tutorials.

 Let’s dive in and take your Bullet Journal to the next level with these simple and fun doodles.
 Each of these doodles requires just 4 steps, so it’s all very beginner-friendly.